musimartini/Projects/own-projects/DryBeanDatasetClassification/README.md

 The calculations were made in Python using Jupyter Notebook.
 The source code is in the file 'Projekt.ipynb'.

 The report on the obtained results can be found in the 'Projekt - Raport.pdf' file as well.
-The presentation (from PowerPoint) of the obtained results can be found in the file 'Bean Classification.pdf'.
+The presentation (from PowerPoint) of the obtained results can be found in the file 'Klasyfikacja ziaren fasoli.pdf'.

 NOTE: Everything in this project is in polish.